Tyrod Taylor: Cleveland Browns

 On March 9, 2018, the Bills agreed to trade Taylor to the Cleveland Browns for a 2018 third-round draft pick.
 The deal became official on March 14, at the start of the NFL season.

 Despite drafting quarterback Baker Mayfield first overall in the 2018 NFL draft, the Browns committed to Taylor as their season starter.

 In Week 1 against the Pittsburgh Steelers, Taylor helped the Browns snap a 17-game losing streak (dating back to 2016), despite the game ending in a 21–21 tie.
 Taylor completed 15-of-40 pass attempts for 197 yards, a touchdown, and an interception while also rushing for 77 yards and a touchdown.

-In Week 3, Taylor was injured against the Jets, which prompted Mayfield to take over at quarterback and won their first game since 2016.
+In Week 3, Taylor was injured against the Jets, which prompted Mayfield to take over at quarterback and lead the Browns to their first game win since 2016.

 While Mayfield played out the rest of the season as starter, Taylor only appeared in one other game in the season, completing an 11-yard pass against the Kansas City Chiefs in Week 9.